Bristol Stool Scale

 - Blood in the stool, whether bright red, dark red or black and tarry.

-- A persistent change in bowel habit lasting more than three weeks, especially after age 45.
+- A persistent change in bowel habit lasting more than three weeks.

 - Pale, fatty, foul-smelling stool that floats, suggesting fat is not being absorbed.